tsieczko/arch-config/README.md

 # arch-config
-Configurations and note for Arch Linux
+Configurations and notes for Arch Linux